 We receive many calls about young animals from people who think they are orphaned but it’s likely that the parents are nearby, waiting for people to leave.

-I’ve found a baby...
+I’ve found a baby animal

 If you suspect that you’ve found a baby bat, call the Bat Conservation Trust (0845 130 0228), who can put you in touch with your local bat carer.
 Treat baby bats very carefully – if you have to pick it up, handle with gloves, or use a soft towel.

-deer or hare
+Deer or hare

-Fawns and leverets (baby hares) are normally left alone from an early age for long periods of time but mother will return to feed them, usually around dusk.
+Fawns and leverets (baby hares) are normally left alone from an early age for long periods of time.
+Their mother will return to feed them though, usually around dusk.